-Earnings attributable to noncontrolling interests were \$11 million for the three months ended June 30, 2012 compared to losses of \$12 million for the same period in 2011.
-The change was primarily due to \$5 million earnings attributable to noncontrolling interest in 2012 at Otay Mesa VIE compared to losses of \$19 million in 2011.
+Earnings attributable to noncontrolling interests decreased by \$9 million for the three months ended September 30, 2012 due to lower earnings attributable to the noncontrolling interest at Otay Mesa VIE.

-Earnings attributable to noncontrolling interests were \$24 million for the six months ended June 30, 2012 compared to losses of \$8 million for the same period in 2011.
-The change was primarily due to:
+Earnings attributable to noncontrolling interests increased by \$23 million for the nine months ended September 30, 2012 primarily due to:

-- § \$11 million earnings attributable to noncontrolling interest in 2012 at Otay Mesa VIE compared to \$15 million losses in 2011; and - § \$5 million higher earnings at Sempra South American Utilities primarily from noncontrolling interests at Luz del Sur in 2012.
+- § \$17 million higher earnings attributable to noncontrolling interest in 2012 at Otay Mesa VIE; and - § \$4 million higher earnings at Sempra South American Utilities primarily from noncontrolling interests at Luz del Sur in 2012.

-For both the three months and the six months ended June 30, 2012, the change in earnings and losses attributable to noncontrolling interest at Otay Mesa VIE was due to higher operating income.
+For both the three months and the nine months ended September 30, 2012, the changes in earnings attributable to noncontrolling interest at Otay Mesa VIE were due to changes in operating income.